On powers of tight Hamilton cycles in randomly perturbed hypergraphs: Introduction

 \section{Introduction}

 The study of the existence of Hamilton cycles is one of the most classical problems in graph theory.
-A classical result of Dirac~\cite{Dirac} from 1952 states that every graph on $n$ $(n\geq 3)$ vertices with minimum degree at least $n/2$ contains a Hamilton cycle.
+A celebrated result of Dirac~\cite{Dirac} from 1952 states that every graph on $n$ $(n\geq 3)$ vertices with minimum degree at least $n/2$ contains a Hamilton cycle.
 After 20 years, Karp~\cite{Karp} showed that it is NP-complete to determine whether a graph has a Hamilton cycle.
-A very natural problem is to generalize Dirac's theorem to hypergraphs.
+During the past two decades there has been a focus on extending Dirac's theorem to hypergraphs.